 Summary and prices

 Relative to its successor, the Dolomite, the Toledo is seen as the less desirable alternative.
-This means that prices remain very low - even cars in good to excellent condition will only fetch around £1500.
+This means that prices remain very low – even cars in good to excellent condition will only fetch around £1500.
 Search for long enough, and restoration projects will be available for barely a couple of hundred pounds.
+While the Dolomite is the better machine, a Toledo still represents fantastic value and is an interesting alternative to the much more expensive (and arguably no better) Ford or Vauxhall alternatives.